You can only have a postal vote if you are registered to vote.

-Postal voting can be used if you can't get to your polling station.
+Postal voting can be used if you cannot get to your polling station.
 The postal vote pack and ballot paper is sent to you for you to vote and return before election day.

-You may apply for a postal vote at any time.
+You may apply for a postal vote at any time, as long as you are registered to vote.
 It can be for a particular election, for a specific period of time, or permanently.

-Postal votes are usually issued about ten days before an election and completed ballot papers must be returned by election day.
+Postal votes are usually issued about ten days before an election.
+Completed ballot papers must be returned by 10pm on election day.

 If you have a permanent postal vote, and will be away from the address your postal vote goes to around the time the postal vote pack will be issued, you may not receive your postal vote before you leave.

-Postal votes can be sent abroad although it is not always advisable, as it can take too long to reach its destination and be completed and returned by election day.
+Postal votes can be sent abroad, however, it may take too long to reach some destinations to allow the ballot to be completed and returned by the deadline on election day.

-If you are likely to be away when postal votes are sent to voters you may wish to appoint a proxy (someone to vote for you) instead.
+If you are likely to be away when postal votes are sent to voters, you may wish to appoint a proxy.
+This is when someone votes for you instead.
+Find out about proxy voting.

 Postal voting security arrangements